No Fee Unless You Win

 Accident reconstruction specialists are experts at understanding the physics of accidents.
 They will analyze the documentation of the accident and the environment, assessing patterns of movement, the kind of damage done to the vehicles, any skid marks on the road, and other facets of information.

-Using this, they will try to reconstruct what happened when.
+Using this, they will try to reconstruct what happened when to determine fault.
 For example, their testimony can be a part of how speeding affects liability in car accident claims.

 Medical experts are often used to assess injuries sustained in accidents, what treatment and recovery could look like, and how these injuries were sustained.
 They are sometimes used to debunk claims that injuries were sustained in an accident that were actually caused before or after the fact.